Skip to main content

 https://actionhousing.org/our-services/allegheny-county-whole-home-repairs-program/

-Applications will be accepted starting at 8:30am EST on Tuesday, May 30, 2023 and will close firmly at 4pm EST on Friday, June 30, 2023.
+Applications for the second round will be accepted starting at 8:30am EST on Monday, October 16, 2023 and will close firmly at 4pm EST on Friday, November 17, 2023.
 No applications will be accepted after this time, regardless of whether or not it was initiated or mailed prior to this time.
 ACTION makes no representation for or promise regarding the speed and reliability of the U.S. Postal Service.
 To ensure an application is timely submitted, applicants are strongly encouraged to apply online or via a phone application.

 Determining Eligibility